eclipse/cft/README.md

   mvn -Pe43 package

-  Check the parent pom in master branch for additional profiles under <profiles>.
+  Check the parent pom in master branch for additional profiles under "profiles".
 We build against the latest Eclipse, so you should be able to find a profile for the latest Eclipse that you can pass to mvn:

   https://github.com/eclipse/cft/blob/master/pom.xml